Study on contraceptives after Roe V. Wade overruling

 “It is absolutely a public health issue,” Thomas said, referring to the implementation of the abortion ban.
 “It’s an access to care issue, it’s a healthcare delivery issue.”

-The 1864 law, which prohibits all cases of abortions except when those that poise danger to the life of the expectant mothers, was blocked after Roe v.
+The 1864 law, which prohibits all cases of abortions except when it poses danger to the life of the expectant mothers, was blocked after Roe v.
 Wade was enacted by the U.S. Supreme Court in 1973.

 Because the 1864 ruling was never actually retracted, and Roe v.
 Wade was overturned in 2022, the Arizona Supreme Court ruled earlier this month that the 1864 ruling would go back into effect.